-Short Cut creates a .DEF file that contains wiring information and a program file that can be imported into the CRBasic Editor.
+Short Cut creates a .DEF file that contains wiring information and a program file that can be imported into CRBasic Editor.
 By default, these files reside in the C:\campbellsci\SCWin folder.

 Import Short Cut program file and wiring information into CRBasic Editor.

-1. Create the Short Cut program.
-After saving the Short Cut program, click the Advanced tab then the CRBasic Editor button.
-A program file with a generic name will open in CRBasic.
+1. Create the Short Cut program, then save it.
+Click the Advanced tab then the CRBasic Editor button.
+Your program file will open in CRBasic with a generic name.
 Provide a meaningful name and save the CRBasic program.
 This program can now be edited for additional refinement.

-Once the file is edited with CRBasic Editor, Short Cut can no longer be used to edit the program it created.
+Once the file is edited with CRBasic Editor, Short Cut can no longer be used to edit the program.

-- 2. To add the Short Cut wiring information into the new CRBasic program, open the .DEF file located in the C:\campbellsci\SCWin folder, and copy the wiring information, which is at the beginning of the .DEF file. - 3.
-Go into the CRBasic program and paste the wiring information into it. - 4.
+- 2. To add the Short Cut wiring information into the new CRBasic program, open the .DEF file located in the C:\campbellsci\SCWin folder.
+Copy the wiring information found at the beginning of the .DEF file. - 3.
+Go into the CRBasic program and paste the wiring information at the beginning of the program. - 4.
 In the CRBasic program, highlight the wiring information, right-click, and select Comment Block.
 This adds an apostrophe (') to the beginning of each of the highlighted lines, which instructs the data logger compiler to ignore those lines when compiling.
-The Comment Block feature is demonstrated at about 5:10 in the CRBasic | Features video .
+The Comment Block feature is demonstrated at about 5:10 in the CRBasic | Features video ...